Abcdaire

 V for Veils

 Made of silk tulle, organza, chiffon, georgette.
 Fastened on the bride's head with pearls, hairpins or gold threads.
 Handed down from mother to daughter, from generation to generation, from hand to hand.
-If we stop to think, the veil is the object that, for centuries and more than any other, has materially connected women to their ave.
+If we stop to think, the veil is the object that, for centuries and more than any other, has materially connected women to their ancestors.